 Medicare Part D costs have two costs.
 First there is a monthly premium that you will pay for the insurance itself.
 Then there is cost-sharing that you will pay at the pharmacy for your medications.
 That cost-sharing my include some deductible spending if your Part D plan has a deductible.

 Medicare Part D Monthly Premiums

 The monthly premiums for Part D drug plans vary depending on the specific plan that you choose.
 Each insurance company sets its own rates.

-In 2017, there are many Medicare Part D plans to choose from in each state Plans range from as low as $15 in some states to over $170+.
+In 2018, there are many Medicare Part D plans to choose from in each state – sometimes 20 or more.
+Plans range from as low as $15 in some states to over $170+.
 Every insurance company sets its own formulary of medications covered by the plan.
 Therefore they can determine what monthly premium they will charge for the plan each year.